roman-milk/roman-milk.github.io/love-mother-love-daughter.md

+===

- ****** Love Mother, Love Daughter ****** byHiddenDevil_© I gasped in surprise as I felt his cock push against my lips, his powerful hands shoving me forward, and I just barely recovered in time to part them and let him once more spear deep into the cocoon of my mouth.
+I gasped in surprise as I felt his cock push against my lips, his powerful hands shoving me forward, and I just barely recovered in time to part them and let him once more spear deep into the cocoon of my mouth.
 This time he wasn't letting me bob back and forth &ndash; he was gripping me hard by the hair, growling and grunting as he pushed me forward, forcing me to gulp him down.
 I wasn't prepared, and I gagged on his length, feeling my throat convulse and drool spill out of my lips, pouring down my chin and dribbling onto my tits and thighs below.

  "Damnett, Ashley…fuck…fuck…" I had finally tipped him over the edge, and in frustration &ndash; half at himself, half at me &ndash; he was now giving himself fully over to his lust for me, to the desire he had struggled to contain.
 My lips smacked and gurgled as I felt him plunge in and out of my mouth, and I moaned as I struggled to keep up, licking frantically at him, sucking as best as I could.
 His size was so dominating &ndash; he was stretching and stuffing my mouth full, making me choke on his girth.